Is it Reactive Attachment Disorder? Three of the Most Important Questions for Parents to Answer

 Find your people.

 You are not alone.
-Given that those raising children with reactive attachment disorder get blamed and misunderstood, you probably feel like an island.
+Given that those raising children with developmental trauma get blamed and misunderstood, you probably feel like an island.
 It wasn’t until I found RAD Advocates that I felt like a part of a community rather than an outcast.

 Not only does RAD Advocates offer advocacy services for families in all stages of navigating this disorder but they also host the annual NavRAD experience.
-The event helps parents assess how severe their child’s RAD is while also helping them discover resources their family can use to successfully and safely navigate the disorder.
-While the event is sold out this year, you may plan ahead to attend NavRAD24.
+The event helps parents assess how severe their child’s disorder is while also helping them discover resources their family can use to successfully and safely navigate the disorder.

 There are people out there walking in your shoes.
 Whether you find them through RAD Advocates or elsewhere, make it your mission to find them.